 Part of Speech: Noun, proper

-Meaning: Passover, a Jewish holiday beginning on the 14th of Nisan and continuing for eight days.
-It runs from tonight at sundown to sundown April 11 by the Gregorian Calendar.
+Meaning: Passover, Jewish holidays beginning on the 13th of Nissan and continuing for eight days, begins this evening.
+This year it runs from sundown April 22 to to sundown April 30 by the Gregorian calendar.
 It commemorates the Exodus of the Hebrews from Egypt.

 Notes: The highlight of the celebration of Pesach is the Seder, a special supper held on the first night or the first two nights of Pesach.
 All of the food has meaning: only unleavened matzo (flat bread) is eaten and green vegetables are dipped in a vinegar or salty water to symbolize the suffering of the Israelites crossing the desert.
 Children recite passages and answer questions to show that they have learned the significance of Pesach, which they will pass on to their children.

 In Play: The Haggadah is the story of the Exodus from Egypt, which everyone at the Seder table reads.
 The story of the Exodus is told four ways, each emphasizing a different aspect of the Exodus and its importance for the Jewish people.
 According to the synoptic gospels, the books of Matthew, Mark, and Luke, the Last Supper that Jesus attended was a traditional Seder.
 The gospel of John places it the day before the Seder, on the day of the slaughter of the sacrificial lamb.